tiry/PixelPulseNeo/ReadMe.md

  - display news
  - ...

+Thanks to [RGBMatrixEmulator](https://github.com/ty-porter/RGBMatrixEmulator) commands can be tested on a laptop with a `pygame`` display.

+### Implementation

+Commands are simple python scripts located in the [commands](Matrix/driver/commands) directory.

+The command typically execute 2 steps:

+ - `update`: gather some data
+ - `render`: update the display

+The executor starts a background thread that is in charge of executing a list of commands ( schedule or playlist ).

+The executor can be used to add commands to the current schedule: enqueue or play next.

 See  [Matrix.driver](Matrix/driver) the source and for more details on the internals.

 See further in this ReadMe for details on how to install the requirements

+### Command Line usage

+The CommandExecutor can be used as a CLI.

 Once the setup is completed, you can use the `ppnctl` script:

     ./ppnctl ls